 The automatic migration does not know how your apps should be structured, so we suggest manually organizing your apps to better reflect this.
 For example: If you have migrated projects called "frontend", "backend" and "database", you can merge those into a single project with the following steps:

 - Go the Dashboard and select an app

 - Select "production" from the breadcrumb links at the top of the page

-- Select the "Add App" button on the right side of the page, and then move the other apps into this environment.
+- Select the "Add Project" button on the right side of the page, and then move the other apps into this sub-group.

-- To create another environment, for example "staging", select the project name from the breadcrumbs (the second link) and then click "New environment" and check "Copy existing apps".
+- To create another sub-group, for example "staging", select the project name from the breadcrumbs (the second link) and then click "New sub-group" and check "Copy existing apps".

 Other use cases